dianatataru/Timema-SV-Methods/README.md

 ## Pairwise comparison in Progressive Cactus

 We are also going to call SVs from the pairwise comparisons, specifically focusing on comparisons between the reference haplotype used for the pangenome (HWY154 Stripe Haplotype2) and the other haplotypes.
 For this, I am creating softlinks in ''/uufs/chpc.utah.edu/common/home/gompert-group3/projects/timema_SVmethods/progressive_cactus'' to existing hal files, and need to make the hal file for H154 Stripe 2/Refugio Stripe 1 pair.
-TO do so, I run the script run_cactus.sh in the directory.
-The script also requires input file cactusTcrGSH2_TcrGSR1.txt:
+To do so, I run the script run_cactus.sh in the directory.
+The script also requires an input file with the genome name and path.
+For example, cactusTcrGSH2_TcrGSR1.txt:

 ```
 (TcrGSH2:0.010,TcrGSR1:0.010);